Bound on entanglement in neural quantum states

 Due to their variability and flexibility, establishing general constraints for NQS is a difficult task.
 Moreover, by the universal approximation theorem~\cite{hornik1989multilayer}, sufficiently large NQS can in principle approximate any state.
 Therefore, it is important to refine the scope of the problem.
-In this work, we choose to restrict the number of scalar nonlinearities, $k$, meaning the number of elementary nonlinear operations in the computational graph.
+In this Letter, we choose to restrict the number of scalar nonlinearities $k$ in the computational graph, \textit{i.e.} the number of elementary nonlinear operations or neurons.
 Specifically, we consider families of NQS defined for arbitrary system sizes $n$, but with $k$ growing strictly slower than $O(n/\log n)$; for clarity, we often state results in the regime $k= O(1)$.
 Restricting to these NQS has two advantages.
 First, these states are computationally cheaper, typically reducing the cost of variational Monte Carlo (VMC).
 Second, as we'll show, bounding $k$ allows us to derive a sharp constraint on entanglement.

 We prove that for these NQS, entanglement entropy of a subregion $A$ satisfies $S_A = O(\mu\log n)$, where $\mu\leq k+1$ is the effective dimension of an intermediate feature space.
-Thus, no family of NQS can achieve volume law entanglement, which requires $S_A = O(|A|)$ for $|A|= O(n)$, unless $k$ is at least $O(n/\log n)$.
+Thus, no family of NQS can achieve volume law entanglement, which requires $S_A = O(|A|)$ for $|A|= O(n)$, unless $k$ is at least $O(n/\log n)$, subject to our assumptions.
 This provides a neural quantum state analog of the area law constraint in MPS.
 For the case $k=O(1)$, we demonstrate analytically and numerically that the scaling in $n$ is tight.
-The bound is remarkably agnostic to architectural choices, holding across a wide range of NQS.
+The bound is quite agnostic to architectural choices, holding across a wide range of NQS.

 The key idea of our bound is that the amplitudes of a feed-forward NQS with $k$ nonlinearities only depends on at most $k+1$ ``collective variables", or affine combinations of the underlying degrees of freedom, rather than on all $n$ of them.
 Under a further analyticity assumption, which we argue is mild, this dependence can be approximated by sufficiently low-degree polynomials, which leads to the bound.
 In summary, the number of elementary nonlinear operations $k$ in the NQS architecture acts as a bottleneck for its entanglement.